pu2clr/SI4735/examples/README.md

 ## How to compile and upload sketches

 This library was developed to work with Arduino environment.
-There are many enviroment that you can use to compile and upload Arduino sketches to your board.
+There are many enviroments that you can use to compile and upload Arduino sketches to your board.
 The list below shows some of them:

 * [Arduino IDE](https://www.arduino.cc/en/software)
 * [Visual Studio with Arduino extensions](https://marketplace.visualstudio.com/items?itemName=VisualMicro.ArduinoIDEforVisualStudio)